godaddy/gasket/packages/gasket-intl/README.md

 ### LocaleRequired

-Locale files can also be required by component.
-This can be useful for components that want to render certain quickly, while deferring rendering other content until a [split locales] file loads.
+This component can also require locale files.
+This can be useful for components that want to render certain content quickly, while deferring rendering other content until a [split locales] file loads.

 **Signature**